wouterj/Bundleless/README.md

 ## Use

 You're already ready!
-You should move your application code outside of the `AppKernel` bundle by removing the namespace and putting it in `src/` directly.
+You should move your application code outside of the `AppBundle` by removing the namespace and putting it in `src/` directly.
+For
-For instance:
+instance:

 ```php
 // src/Controller/StaticController.php